jash-maester/i3_config-J/README.md

  - Then enter your password and login to i3

  ***From Now on your $mod key will be your win key***
+ ## A Guide to all the keybindings and shortcuts and features will be discussed in the future, For now just go through the ```i3/config``` file.